 1. Implement the new potential in a class that inherits from galpy.potential.Potential.
 The new class should have an init method that sets up the necessary parameters for the class.
-An amplitude parameter amp= and two units parameters ro= and vo= should be taken as an argument for this class and before performing any other setup, the galpy.potential.Potential.init (self, amp=amp, ro=ro, vo=vo, amp_units=) method should be called to setup the amplitude and the system of units; the amp_units= keyword specifies the physical units of the amplitude parameter (e.g., amp_units='velocity2' when the units of the amplitude are velocity-squared) To add support for normalizing the potential to standard galpy units, one can call the galpy.potential.Potential.normalize function at the end of the init function.
+An amplitude parameter amp= should be taken as an argument for this class and before performing any other setup, the galpy. potential.Potential.init (self, amp=amp) method should be called to setup the amplitude.

+To add support for normalizing the potential to standard galpy units, one can call the galpy.potential.
+Potential.normalize function at the end of the init function.